-- 1.16 The sheer numbers of people attending the Notting Hill Carnival in a relatively small residential area necessitates a significant crowd-management and stewarding operation.
-As a community-led event with limited income streams, the organisers of Carnival have been unable to fully provide this, resulting in a high police presence to ensure crowd safety and protect public order. - 1.17 To help reduce the reliance on policing to manage crowds, and improve safety at the event, the GLA has provided funding to the Carnival organisers to enhance the crowd-management and stewarding operation. - 1.18 It was recommended at the SPG that the stewarding plan should be expanded to include two new areas within the event.
-To deliver the required additional stewarding and comprehensive plans further funding would be required from key strategic partners (GLA, WCC and RBKC).
+- 1.14 The sheer numbers of people attending the Notting Hill Carnival in a relatively small residential area necessitates a significant crowd-management and stewarding operation.
+As a community-led event with limited income streams, the organisers of Carnival have been unable to fully provide this, resulting in a high police presence to ensure crowd safety and protect public order. - 1.15 To help reduce the reliance on policing to manage crowds, and improve both safety and community cohesion at the event, the GLA has provided funding to the Carnival organisers to enhance the crowd-management and stewarding operation. - 1.16 In 2023, it was recommended that the stewarding plan should be expanded to include two new areas within the event.
+Additional GLA funding was provided to deliver the required additional stewarding and comprehensive plans which will also be required in 2024.
+Other key strategic partners (WCC and RBKC) also enhanced their funding to support this in 2023 and have confirmed they will do so for 2024.